rexresearch.com

 protocol powered by a 12-volt battery.
 All patients completed all

-and 7 females (mean age of 40 years).
-In the active treatment group
+males and 7 females (mean age of 40 years).
+In the active

-into and throughout the study.
-These scales included the Hamilton
+entry into and throughout the study.
+These scales included the

-Anxiety Rating Scale (HARS), the Profile of Mood States (POMS), the
+Hamilton Anxiety Rating Scale (HARS), the Profile of Mood States

-Hopkins Symptom Check List (HSCL), and a patient reported sleep rating
+(POMS), the Hopkins Symptom Check List (HSCL), and a patient

-were maintained by patients throughout the study.
-Patients received
+patients throughout the study.
+Patients received treatment 3 times

-treatment 3 times per week over the 4 weeks of the study and were
+per week over the 4 weeks of the study and were randomly assigned

-randomly assigned to either active or inactive treatment groups, under
+to either active or inactive treatment groups, under double-blind

-double-blind conditions.
-Treatment was performed with patients in a
+conditions.
+Treatment was performed with patients in a supine

 ENTRY CRITERIA:

-Entry into the study required patients to meet at least 2 of the 3
+study.
+Entry into the study required patients to meet at least 2

-established sleep criteria: patient reported sleep latency of greater
+of the 3 established sleep criteria: patient reported sleep

-illnesses, psychiatric illnesses (according to DSM-III-R), drug or
+(according to DSM-III-R), drug or alcohol dependence were

 STATISTICAL METHODS: